mnot/I-D/binary-structured-headers/draft.md

 * X-Content-Type-Options - Item
 * X-XSS-Protection - List

-Note that only the delta-seconds form of Retry-After is supported; a Retry-After value containing a http-date will need to be either converted into delta-seconds or serialised as a String Literal ({{literal}}).
+Note that only the delta-seconds form of Retry-After is supported; a Retry-After value containing a http-date will need to be either converted into delta-seconds or serialised as a Binary Literal ({{literal}}).

 ## Aliased Fields {#aliased}